ReluctusB/MLP-Fim-Episode-Transcript-Search/README.md

 To run a local version of the tool, navigate to the root in your terminal and run `yarn run start`.

+The icons used are from [Bootstrap Icons](https://icons.getbootstrap.com/).
+Please stick with this icon set if possible.

 ## Search Help

 To search by character speaking, use `{character:character name}`: